Geraldo Perdomo Player Props: Diamondbacks vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.85 team ERA that ranks ninth among all MLB pitching staffs.
+- The Blue Jays have a 3.83 team ERA that ranks eighth across all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 23rd in baseball in home runs given up (117 total, 1.3 per game).
+- Blue Jays pitchers combine to surrender 118 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- The righty's most recent time out came on Thursday, July 6 against the Chicago White Sox, when he threw seven scoreless innings while allowing only one hit.
+- The righty's most recent appearance came on Saturday against the Detroit Tigers, when he tossed six innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.